 Proper cymbal care is certainly underestimated as an activity that needs to be performed routinely.
 Not only can cymbals become dull and discolored, but rust and cracking can also occur as a result of neglecting cymbals.
 For this reason it’s important for all drummers to learn how to clean cymbals.

-Fortunately, there is a wide range of specialized cymbal cleaners on the market that will help to improve the sound and lifespan of your valuable cymbals.
+Fortunately, there is a wide range of specialized cymbal cleaners on the market that will help to restore your dirty cymbals to a gleaming shine and improve the sound and lifespan of your valuable cymbals.

 Two Types of Cymbal Finishes